Navalny decries 'mockery of justice' at rushed hearing | DW | 18.01.2021

-Kremlin critic Alexei Navalny faced Russian authorities during an improvised court appearance at a police station.
-Navalny accused officials of "ultimate lawlessness," also posting some footage from the session.
+Kremlin critic Alexei Navalny was handed a 30-day sentence after facing a judge inside a Moscow police station.
+Navalny accused Russian officials of "ultimate lawlessness."

 Russian opposition leader Alexei Navalny was rushed to a makeshift courtroom on Monday, just a day after his arrest at a Moscow airport.
 The court session was set up at the police station in Khimki, on the outskirts of the city.